Homes flood as Missouri River overtops, breaches levees

 KANSAS CITY, Mo.
-(AP) — Hundreds of homes have flooded in several Midwestern states after rivers breached at least a dozen levees following heavy rain and snowmelt in the region, authorities said Monday while warning that the flooding was expected to linger.
+(AP) — Hundreds of homes flooded in several Midwestern states after rivers breached at least a dozen levees following heavy rain and snowmelt in the region, authorities said Monday while warning that the flooding was expected to linger.

-Many homes in a mostly rural area of Missouri’s Holt County were inundated with 6 to 7 feet (1.8 to 2.1 meters) of water from the swollen Missouri River, said the county’s emergency management director, Tom Bullock.
-He said his own home was now on an island surrounded by floodwater.
+About 200 miles of levees were compromised — either breached or overtopped — in four states, the U.S. Army Corps of Engineers said.
+Even in places where the water level peaked in those states — Nebraska, Iowa, Missouri and Kansas — the current was fast and the water so high that damage continued to pile up.
+The flooding was blamed for at least three deaths.

-One couple was rescued in a helicopter after water from three breached levees swept across 40,000 acres, he said.
-Another nine breaches have been confirmed in Nebraska and Iowa counties south of the Platte River, according to the U.S. Army Corps of Engineers.
+“The levees are busted and we aren’t even into the wet season when the rivers run high,” said Tom Bullock, the emergency management director for Missouri’s Holt County.

-“The levees are busted and we aren’t even into the wet season when the rivers run high,” Bullock said, noting that local farmers are only a month away from planting corn and soybeans.
-“The water isn’t going to be gone, and the levees aren’t going to be fixed this year.”
+He said many homes in a mostly rural area of Holt County were inundated with 6 to 7 feet (1.8 to 2.1 meters) of water from the swollen Missouri River.
+He noted that local farmers are only a month away from planting corn and soybeans.

 Most Read Nation & World Stories